kong-tools/kic-deployment/README.md

 Power of Kong Gateway can be seen with the latency experienced when it passes through Ingress.
 Note the `X-Kong-Proxy-Latency` values in the output.

+## Configuring Plugins

+TODO

 ## Switching to Enterprise

 In order to use the enterprise capabilities of Kong like advanced plugins and others, you need to add the license as secret and add the secret name to [values.yaml](./kic-enterprise.yaml)

 `kubectl create secret generic kong-enterprise-license --from-file=license=./license.json`

-[values.yaml](./kic-full.yaml) has the complete setup including kong manager, dev portal, postgres DB with enterprise license which is typical deployment for your enterprise.
+This [values.yaml](./kic-full.yaml) has the complete setup including kong manager, dev portal, postgres DB with enterprise license which is typical deployment for your enterprise.

 You can refer the [Kong Charts](https://github.com/Kong/charts/blob/main/charts/kong/values.yaml) for complete list of values that can be used with charts.